Scunnies/PfDA_Assignment/README.md

 3. Synthesise/simulate a data set as closely matching their properties as possible.
 4. Detail research and implement the simulation in a Jupyter notebook.

-### How to download this repository

-Go to the URL for the repository on GitHub at https://github.com/Scunnies/PfDA_Assignment and click the green Clone or download button.

 ### Contents of repository:

 - Readme file